karmakrafts/kWire/README.md

 # kWire

-Shared library access for Kotlin Multiplatform including common FFI.
+Shared library access and FFI for Kotlin Multiplatform.

+###